BIOTECHNOLOGY, AGRICULTURE AND BIODIVERSITY

-Structure-function studies of egg proteins of invasive molluscs,
+Structure-function and evolution of proteins in invasive mollusks,

 Principal InvestigatorHeras